ii8/bale/spec.md

   tuple x x x end

-; These bindings of numbers to tuples continue in the obvious ; manner, however since it would become a bit boring the prelude ; is not reproduced here in it's entirety.
+; These bindings of numbers to tuples continue in the obvious ; manner, however due to physical constraints the prelude ; is not reproduced here in it's entirety.
 ```